 Is your senior cat underweight, or have you adopted a rescue who needs to add on a few pounds?
 Finding a quality high calorie cat food is an excellent place to start.

-Our top 6 high calorie cat food choices:
+Our picks for the best high calorie cat food

 Reasons your cat may need a high calorie diet